oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 > “…statements about who we were, who we are and who we wish to be.”[^85]

 All three statements are applicable to Arminius and the *Hermannsdenkmal*.
-First, the *Varusschlacht* myth embody society’s desire to understand one’s origins.
+First, the *Varusschlacht* myth embodies society’s desire to understand one’s origins.
 Likewise, the *Hermannsdenkmal* bears witness to all three moments in German history that people considered the “birth of the nation” – the *Varusschlacht*, the Battle of Nations, and the formation of Germany in 1871.
 For Michael Prince’s second statement, Germans idolized Arminius as the ideal “German” and wished to emulate his supposedly *deutsch* persona.
 In order to identify *deutsch* virtues, less desirable, more *welsch* traits were necessary.
-This desire to contrasts *deutsch* and *welsch* characteristics explains the consistent anti-Roman and anti-French sentiments present in theater productions and literary narratives featuring Arminius.
+This desire to contrast *deutsch* and *welsch* characteristics explains the consistent anti-Roman and anti-French sentiments present in theater productions and literary narratives featuring Arminius.
 The *Hermannsdenkmal* also embodied this clash between *deutsch* and *welsch*.
 Not only do the inscriptions speak to the failures of the *welsche* French against the superior *deutsch* people, later Germans used the monument and the *Varusschlacht* myth to defame German Catholic and German Jews.